RA000WL/Statlab/README.md

 # StatLab

-A free, browser-based statistical analysis platform designed for undergraduate students and researchers.
+A free, browser-based statistical analysis platform designed for students and researchers.
 No installation, no server, no coding required — just open the link and start analyzing.

 **Live:** https://ra000wl.github.io/Statlab/